 If this will be a main dish for dinner, serve this comforting casserole with some green sides like a fresh salad, steamed green beans, or asparagus.
-Or make it a side dish to accompany a lighter main, like crab cakes, seared scallops, or lemon herb salmon.
+Or make it a side dish to accompany a lighter main, like crab cakes, seared scallops, or baked lemon herb salmon.
 Lots of ways to enjoy this versatile dish!

 This hearty ham and potato casserole is cheesy, flavorful, and satisfying.
 It’s a delicious way to use leftover ham, and it can do double duty as a brunch recipe or a dinner dish.
 For other ingredient suggestions, see recipe Notes below.